Juan Cuevas

-Juan Ezequiel Cuevas (born 4 June 1988) is an Argentine-Mexican footballer who plays as a forward for the Chilean Primera División (First Division) team Everton.
+Juan Ezequiel Cuevas (born 4 June 1988) is an Argentine-Mexican footballer who plays as a forward for San Martín Tucumán.

 Career

 Starting his career in 2006, playing for Gimnasia y Esgrima LP.
 He started to play regularly in 2009, under coach Leonardo Madelón.
 In July 2010, Cuevas was sold to Club Toluca for US$900,000, soon after Toluca's championship in the Bicentenario 2010 tournament.
 After the season was over, on 22 December 2010, head coach Sergio Lugo announced that Cuevas was to be sent on loan to San Luis F.C. for the Clausura 2011 tournament not for personal reasons, but states his reason that his position is the same as Zinha (playmaker).
 In mid-2011, he was moved again, this time to Atlante F.C., where he scored 6 goals in 30 games.

 After a stay in the Mexican league, in July 2012, Cuevas returned to his original club, Gimnasia y Esgrima, on a one-year loan.